Horizontal-org/tellaweb/README.md

 ## Updating and Maintainance
-As a recomendation you should check regularly for new releases of tellaweb in our [releases page](https://github.com/Horizontal-org/tellaweb/releases).
+We recommend monitoring our [releases page](https://github.com/Horizontal-org/tellaweb/releases) and updating Tella Web when possible to ensure you get the latest security improvements and new features.

-for updating tellaweb we recommend:
+To update Tella Web, we recommend:

-1. Doing a backup of the database
+1. Doing a backup of the database.

-2. changing the image name with the release number you want to use both for the api and app containers
+2. Changing the image name with the release number you want to use both for the api and app containers.

-3. pulling and upping the new images
+3. Pulling and upping the new images.

-4. run migrations with `npm run typeorm migration:run` inside the api container or as a one line command `docker compose exec api npm run typeorm migration:run`
+4. Running migrations with `npm run typeorm migration:run` inside the api container or as a one line command `docker compose exec api npm run typeorm migration:run`.

-5. check the logs with `docker logs` to check that everything is working fine
+5. Checking the logs with `docker logs` to ensure that everything is working properly.

-6. remove old images for optimizing space with `docker prune`
+6. Removing old images to optimize space with `docker prune`.

 ## Environment variables table